theroney/theroney/README.md

 #### about me

 I'm roney.
 I like working on javascript, html and pentesting.
-I also usually develop viruses, remote administration tools.
+I also usually develop remote administration tools.
 I also like spending my free time with reverse engineering, code injection and penetration testing.

 #### me on social media